Patricia Zentilli

-Patricia Zentilli is a Canadian performer who has worked in film, television and theatre across Canada.
+Patricia Zentilli is a Canadian performer who has worked in film, television and theatre across Canada and is best known for portraying Bunny in Lexx.

 Early life and education

-Born in Kingston, Ontario and raised in Halifax, Nova Scotia, Patricia first performed in Grade Six when she was cast as "Dorothy" in her school's production of The Wizard of Oz.
 Patricia's first formal training as an actor was to study clowning at The Dmitri Theatre School in Verscio, Switzerland.
 After graduating from high school, Patricia lived in Togo as part of a Canada World Youth programme.

 Upon her return to Canada, Patricia earned a B.A. in theatre at Dalhousie University in Halifax and then did further studies with "Shakespeare and Company" in Bennington, Vermont.

 Career

 Stage

 Coming home to Nova Scotia, Patricia was cast in a number of productions with Neptune Theatre in roles that included "Shy Girl" in Sincerely, A Friend, "Frankie" in The Member of the Wedding with Jackie Richardson "Marty" in Grease, "Ophelia" in Hamlet, "Geraldine" in What the Butler Saw and "Curley's Wife" in Of Mice and Men.

 Patricia made her Canadian Stage Company (Toronto) debut playing the role of "Little Becky Two Shoes" in their production of Urinetown.
 In 2005, she starred as "Cathy" in Jason Robert Brown's The Last Five Years at the Manitoba Theatre Centre (Winnipeg) opposite Adam Brazier.

 In November 2007, Patricia was invited back by CanStage to star in their production of Little Shop of Horrors.

 Ron Pederson played "Seymour", and Ted Dykstra directed.
 Patricia's portrayal of "Audrey", the bruised flower shop girl with a heart of gold, garnered numerous accolades from esteemed theatre critics across Toronto as well as a nomination for a 2007-2008 Dora Mavor Moore Award.

 Patricia returned to Nova Scotia to play "Brooke"/"Vicki" in the Atlantic Theatre Festival's production of Noises Off, for which she won the 2007 Robert Merritt Award for Outstanding Supporting Actress.